-I remember this rather expensive hardback being read, given, begged and borrowed from pastor to pastor in my early days in Canberra.
+I remember this rather expensive hardback being read, given, begged and borrowed from pastor to pastor in my early days in Canberra in the early 2000s.
 Why?
 A book not only for people with a religious or spiritual bent it holds relevance for any reader looking for a sense of personal meaning and focus.
 Let me simply say that this is a book everyone should read!

 12) Adaptation (Screenplay) – Charlie Kaufman

-Charlie Kaufman’s bold, and creative interpretation of Susan Orleans’ “The Orchid Thief” both honors and trancends the original .
-When Susan Orleans saw the movie she was horrified and berated herself for allowing permission to toy with her creative work.
-However, after reflection she realised that Kaufman had totally understood its vital themes and had re-dramatised them in a postmodern pastiche of fact and fiction.
+Charlie Kaufman’s bold, and creative interpretation of Susan Orleans’ “The Orchid Thief” both honors and trancends the original.
+When Susan Orleans saw the movie she was horrified and berated herself for having given Charlie permission to toy with her creative work.
+However, on further reflection she came to realise that Charlie had, in fact, completely understood her book’s vital themes and had re-dramatised them in a postmodern pastiche of fact and fiction.

 Its power for me was counterplaying the obsessive commitment inspired by a man with a cause against the vital force of another truth – namely that adaptation is vital.
 It is the ability to thrive in a changing environment.

-When we tjink og integrity and authenticity we concive of them as having to do with being true to self, or not being fake.
+When we think of “integrity” and “authenticity” we concive of them as having to do with being true to oneself, or not being fake.
 We often measure integrity and authenticity by sameness – same in public as in private.
 Same today as you were yesterday.
 However, to live is to change.
 Our environment changes.
 The needs of the hour change.
 If we cannot adapt to change, we can find ourselves gradually becoming irrelevant – to ourselves, to those around us and to the world at large.

-Adaptation, framed as a virtue, calls on us to “get over ourselves” and bring what is needed, making a contribution that is both true to our identity and true to the moment.
+Adaptation, framed as a virtue, calls on us to “get over ourselves” and bring what is needed in the moment, making a contribution that is both true to our identity and true to the situation.
 That was the insight gifted to me by Charlie Kaufman in this incredible screenplay.
 Suffice it to say, when I watched Adaptation in 2009 it was an epiphany for me.